Gifted Car Registration: Sales Tax Exemption Guide

 The IRS treats a vehicle transferred without compensation as a gift.
 For 2026, the annual gift tax exclusion is $19,000 per recipient.
 A donor giving a vehicle worth $19,000 or less to one person triggers no federal filing requirement.

 If the fair market value exceeds $19,000, the donor must file IRS Form 709 (Gift Tax Return) by April 15 of the following year.
-The excess counts against the lifetime exemption ($13.99M per individual in 2026).
-No tax owed unless lifetime gifts surpass that threshold; Form 709 simply tracks usage of the lifetime credit.
+The excess counts against the lifetime estate-and-gift exemption, which rose to $15 million per individual on January 1, 2026 under the One Big Beautiful Bill Act (up from $13.99 million in 2025).
+No tax is owed unless lifetime gifts surpass that threshold; Form 709 simply tracks usage of the lifetime credit.
+For a car, that filing is almost always a formality — virtually no privately gifted vehicle is worth enough to generate an actual gift-tax bill.

 Married couples can elect gift-splitting on Form 709, effectively doubling the annual exclusion to $38,000 per recipient.
 Fair market value should be supported by Kelley Blue Book or NADA printout dated near the transfer date.